imyuvii/imyuvii-static/content/posts/execute-shell-commands-via-php.md

 ?>
 ```

 I hope that some of this is useful to a few of you.
-There is always an room for improvements.
-Leave a note in the comments if you have any cool tricks for the LAMP installation.
+There is always room for improvements.
+Leave a note in the [email](mailto:png625@gmail.com?Subject=Enquiry) if you have any cool tricks for the LAMP installation.
 I’m always on the lookout for fun hacks.